 It is sad, but I have become addicted to being online and I will admit it.
 If you don’t have a plan like T-mobile that includes free international roaming, I am sure you are always looking for wifi.

 It’s nice to have wifi on the plane, especially if it is going to be a long flight.
 However, most airlines do charge for wifi but there are a few like Jet Blue and Norwegian that offer it for free on select planes.
 If you are a T-mobile customer on Gogo enabled flight, you get 1hr of Wi-fi free.
 Some airlines offer it for free to business class passengers, so check the details so you will be prepared.

 Some hotels also charge for wifi.
 Usually, if you have status with the hotel chain they will waive the free.
 I have had luck complaining (nicely) to the front desk clerk about the fee and getting a complimentary code.
 It doesn’t hurt to ask, right?

-I really don’t like this trend towards fees, but I wonder what type of fees will be invented next?
+I really don’t like this trend towards fees and I wonder what the next type of travel fee will be?
 What fees do you hate?
 Do you have any tips to avoid them?

-- Every airline is different so make sure you check requirements before you travel.
+- Every airline is different so make sure you check the requirements before you travel.

 - In some cases, you may be able to talk your way out of fees.
 It doesn’t hurt to ask, just be nice about it.